Pressio/pressio/docs/source/index.rst

-One drawback is that at any point in time, the various components might have different maturity levels, so reaching a comparable and solid maturity across the stack might take some time---our current goal is to obtain in version ``1.0.0`` a uniform maturity level *at least* across the ``rom``, ``ode``, and ``solvers`` components.
+One drawback is that at any point in time, the various components might have different maturity levels, so reaching a comparable and solid maturity across the stack might take some time---our current goal is to obtain in version ``1.0.0`` a uniform maturity level across the ``rom``, ``ode``, and ``solvers`` components.
 Please keep this in mind while browsing the documentation and the code.

-Notably, we have extracted the core operations from the ``Pressio/pressio`` repository in order to increase modularity and allow users to build their code directly on top of the ``pressio-ops`` if desired.

-However, it is still useful to understand ``pressio`` with the additional context of ``pressio-ops`` to understand how the repositories fit together.

-The following components are included in ``Pressio/pressio`` and build off of the contents of ``pressio-ops``:
+The supported capabilities of ``Pressio/pressio`` are included in the table below.
+Each component (level) of the stack depends on the ones below it.

 |